 Replacing the lift to the Research Hall, the Grand Cathedral has built another to the subterranean altar as part of the interior balcony.
 While we can only enter said balcony through a window in-game, it must be somehow accessible to any member of the upper stratum, allowing them to literally watch over the cathedral’s daily operations.
 In that case, why build effectively a second church beneath the main one, and so deep underground?
 Moreover, why only give this holy place for the clergy elite the minimal furnishings, not to mention no upkeep?
 The answer is because the church and its altar had but one purpose: bring Ebrietas out of the labyrinth.
 The Healing Church accomplished that objective, so its disrepair over time has gone ignored.
 It now only need house the Great One, a specimen the Choir would want access to.
 The ritual altar was the stage with the Isz Chalice as the bait, and Ebrietas took it.

 Between their bargaining chip and Rom, the Choir got their desired outcome.
 The specimen from Isz doesn’t show any hostility to our presence in her “prison”, nor any signs of restraint; she has been perfectly willing to be there coexisting with humans.
 With Ebrietas now more cooperative, the orphans could study one of the gods and her phantasms with ease.
 And study they did, for we can find pearl slugs among the corpses in the Orphanage.
-These newly-hatched slugs doubles to imply attempts at cultivating such arcane mollusks, giving them the plethora on hand needed to more thoroughly research their power.
+These newly-hatched slugs double to imply attempts at cultivating such arcane mollusks, giving them the plethora on hand needed to more thoroughly research their power.
 As a result of this arcane research, every member of the Choir was able to learn how to summon a portion of Ebrietas, making the Augur the faction’s signature arcane art.
 Extensive study of the phantasms led to other, similar developments, though not always the original intention.

 Once, the Treatment Church touched the higher-plane darkness via phantasms and tried communicating with the star world of the far beyond, but it all ended in vain.

-In other words, this is a failed work, but the ceremony coincided with the small explosion of a star and became a special power of the “Choir”.
+In other words, this is a failed work, but the ritual coincided with the small explosion of a star and became a special power of the “Choir”.
 Truly, failure is the mother of success.

 Such experimental rituals seem to be the origin for other hunting tools like the Choir Bell.
 Rather than use sound for dimensional crossing like other bells, this “holy song bell” (聖歌の鐘) uses its timbre to beckon Great Ones.
 Ringing the tool causes the surrounding area to swirl with arcane energy, its trails revealing the starry cosmos in their wake.
 While only brief, it shows that the Choir achieved a similar bridge to the cosmos as A Call Beyond, and to better effect.
 Standing within the arcane energy rouses the vitality in blood to heal injuries instead of inflict damage.
 We can see how this also built upon principles from Rosmarinus, whose mist produces singing which the Choir identifies as the stars’ divine favor.
 The orphans were definitely making inroads into exchanging talk with their gods.
 Kin were a means to set the stage, but more ethical methods might have been developed by investigating further.
 If only they could.